Frequently Asked Questions

 Think of paying your dog with food for a job well done.
 He'll want to keep working for you.

-How long will it take to train my dog?
+How Many Sessions will I need to train my dog.

 There is no set time that training takes.
 There are so many variables.
 Training requires a commitment, having clear goals, making time to practice and consistency.
 One may only want to teach the dog a few basic behaviours, and be done with it, and another may really enjoy training and will continue on, as long as the dog and his person continue to enjoy it.
 Dog sports are great for this!